 Genre: Picture books

-If you write picture books, you might want to consider signing up for 12 x 12, a writing challenge created by Julie Hedlund, author of My Love For You Is the Sun.
+If you write picture books, you might want to consider signing up for the 12 x 12 writing challenge created by Julie Hedlund, author of My Love For You Is the Sun.
 The challenge: write 12 picture books in 12 months!

-12 x 12 is different than other writing challenges in that it comes with an membership fee.
-The basic package, which costs $45, gets you access to writers’ forums and online discussion.
-If you choose one of the higher levels of membership — which are only available to people who have already participated in at least one year of 12 x 12 — you get to submit your work directly to participating agents.
+Unlike other writing challenges, 12 x 12 comes with a membership fee.
+The basic package costs $177 and grants you access to writers’ forums, the member Facebook group, feedback from traditionally-published authors and much more.
+If you choose the higher level membership — which are only available to people who have already participated in at least one year of 12 x 12 — you get to submit your work directly to participating agents.

 Do 12 x 12 writers get published?
 Absolutely.
 Check out their list of published writers to get inspired.